The Rev. Gini Gerbasi, Rector

 ministris with an emphasis in the area of pastoral care.
 Sarah attended both Virginia Theological Seminary and Wesley Theological Seminary.
 Sarah is a member of the diocesan Constitution and Canons Committee, and she is involved in a variety of professional activities related to faith at work.
 Sarah came to the priesthood after a career in the law.
 She was a partner at the Washington, D.C. law firm of Williams & Connolly, LLP and then Vice President & General Counsel of The University of Pennsylvania Health System and the National Railroad Passenger Corporation (Amtrak).
 In addition to serving at St. John’s, Sarah teaches Constitutional Law and Corporations at The Catholic University of America’s Columbus School of Law.
 She also teaches courses in American Law for Canonists at Catholic University’s School of Canon Law.
 Sarah holds a J.D. from the University of Pennsylvania Law School, an A.B. from Smith College, and an M.Div. from Wesley Theological Seminary.
 She graduated from Wesley in 2009 and was ordained to the priesthood in 2010.

-Tim is a deacon and a seminarian at Virginia Theological Seminary in Alexandria.
-Tim is studying for the priesthood for the Diocese of Arizona.
-He holds a BA from Boise State University and a Master of Administration from Northern Arizona University.
-Before seminary, Tim was a Higher Education Administrator, specializing in Student Services.
+Tim is a graduate of Virginia Theological Seminary in Alexandria.
+He holds a BA from Boise State University, a Master of Administration from Northern Arizona University, and a Master of Divinity from the Virginia Theological Seminary.
+Before seminary, Tim was a Higher Education administrator and consultant, specializing in Student Services.

 Tim lives in Alexandria with his amazing wife, Tanya, and their two pets, Daisy the Delighted Dog and Buddy the Cantankerous Cat.